 - 4.B.1.
 Nothing in this By-Law shall prohibit, or restrict the use of land or structures in any district for: - a.
 Religious purposes or for education purposes on land owned or leased by the Commonwealth or any of its agencies, subdivisions or bodies politic, or by a religious sect or denomination or by a non-profit education corporation, except as provided in Section 3 of Chapter 40A of the General Laws as amended. - b.
-Agriculture, horticulture, floriculture and viticulture, provided that such uses shall be limited to parcels of land containing at least five (5) acres.
+Commercial agriculture, aquaculture, silviculture, horticulture, floriculture or viticulture, provided that such uses shall be limited to parcels of 5 acres or more, or to parcels of 2 acres but less than 5 acres if the sale of products produced annually generates at least